Mariner's Stow

 • Reclaimed Cherry Wood — Warm, durable, and slightly worn; each slat carries its own story

-• Repurposed Fishing Textiles — Flexible catchall made from salvaged ocean netting or sail Cloth
+• Repurposed Fishing Textiles — Flexible catchall cradles keys, books, and small objects — made from salvaged netting or sail cloth

-• Brass Hardware — Offcut metal for subtle, repairable fastenings
+• Brass Hardware — a mix of PIR and PCR Brass for interesting and repairable fastenings

 No items found.